Equality and diversity

 On 8 March 2018 Leeds and York Partnership Foundation Trust published its first gender pay gap and bonus pay gap information on the Government gender pay gap web pages.
 The Equality Act 2017 Regulations require all organisations that employ more than 250 staff to publish their gender pay gap information from March 2018.
 A summary of all the results published so far can be found on the Government’s gender pay gap web pages.

-For more information you can download our Gender Pay Gap Reporting Statement 2023 which can also be found in the Useful Information section on this page.
+For more information, download our Gender Pay Gap Reporting Statement 2024, which can also be found in the Useful Information section on this page.

 Continued work is required to reduce the gender pay gap and over the longer term, gender equality will continue to be a key focus within our workforce and organisational development plans.